John Archibald Wheeler: Hydrogen bomb

 In August 1945 Wheeler and his family returned to Princeton, where he resumed his academic career.
 Working with Feynman, he explored the possibility of physics with particles, but not fields, and carried out theoretical studies of the muon with Jayme Tiomno, resulting in a series of papers on the topic, including a 1949 paper in which Tiomno and Wheeler introduced the "Tiomno Triangle", which related different forms of radioactive decay.
 He also suggested the use of muons as a nuclear probe.
 This paper, written and privately circulated in 1949 but not published until 1953, resulted in a series of measurements of the Chang radiation emitted by muons.
-Muons are a component of cosmic rays, and Wheeler became the founder and first director of Princeton's Cosmic Rays Laboratory, which received a substantial grant of $375,000 from the Office of Naval Research in 1948.
-He received a Guggenheim Fellowship in 1946, which allowed him to spend the 1949–50 academic year in Paris.
+Muons are a component of cosmic rays, and Wheeler became the founder and first director of Princeton's Cosmic Rays Laboratory, which received a grant of $375,000 from the Office of Naval Research in 1948.
+Wheeler received a Guggenheim Fellowship in 1946, which allowed him to spend the 1949–50 academic year in Paris.

 The 1949 detonation of Joe-1 by the Soviet Union prompted an all-out effort by the United States, led by Teller, to develop the more powerful hydrogen bomb in response.
 Henry D. Smyth, Wheeler's department head at Princeton, asked him to join the effort.
-Most physicists were, like Wheeler, trying to re-establish careers interrupted by the war and were reluctant to face more disruption.
+Most physicists were, like Wheeler, trying to reestablish careers interrupted by the war and reluctant to face more disruption.
 Others had moral objections.
-Those who agreed to participate included Emil Konopinski, Marshall Rosenbluth, Lothar Nordheim and Charles Critchfield, but there was also now a body of experienced weapons physicists at the Los Alamos Laboratory, led by Norris Bradbury.
+Those who agreed to participate included Emil Konopinski, Marshall Rosenbluth, Lothar Nordheim, and Charles Critchfield, but there was also now a body of experienced weapons physicists at the Los Alamos Laboratory, led by Norris Bradbury.
 Wheeler agreed to go to Los Alamos after a conversation with Bohr.
 Two of his graduate students from Princeton, Ken Ford and John Toll, joined him there.